wildfly/quickstart/bean-validation/readme.md

     $JBOSS_HOME/bin/standalone.bat

-To run the test in JBoss AS 7, first start a JBoss AS 7 instance.
+To run the test in JBoss AS 7, first start a JBoss AS 7 or JBoss EAP 6 instance.
 Then, run the test goal with the following profile activated:

     mvn clean test -Parq-jbossas-remote